 Our children can expect that we will not ignore or enable their poor choices.
 Instead, we will respond to them with emotional connection, empathy, gentleness, and education.

 We expect our children to treat us, other family members, people of all kinds, and all living things with love and respect.

-We expect our kids to need some time to calm down; then they admit their mistakes with humility, kindness, and sensitivity.
+We expect our kids to need some time to calm down; then they can admit their mistakes with humility, kindness and sensitivity.

 We expect that our children will reap the “Natural Consequences” of their personal behavior, both good and bad.

 We expect that our children will learn from us adults, as we parent them in these expectations.
 We are their teachers.
 Our children will learn how to show love and empathy towards others; learn how to have self-control over temptations and their emotions; learn how to be part of a family team and contribute to it; and learn the value of sowing good things.
 Then they can reap good things.
 That is how the world works.

 Below is the FIRST of THREE real-life examples of a child/teen demonstrating the actions and attitude of a mean, spoiled, entitled kid.
 In my coaching work with families, I have found that many parents don’t realize that they are hindering natural consequences from taking place in their home.